ferrous-systems/wasm-training-2022/book/src/tutorial/cli/image-filters.md

 ✅ Last but not least you need to apply the selected filter on this image.
 The `rustagram2` crate implements that as the [`apply_filter`](https://docs.rs/rustagram2/2.0.0/rustagram/trait.RustagramFilter.html#tymethod.apply_filter) method on a trait.
-This trait is automatically implemted for the `RgbaImage` type you got from `to_rgba8`.
+This trait is automatically implemented for the `RgbaImage` type you got from `to_rgba8`.

 With the help of the documentation this should be achievable in a couple of lines of code.